 Knife for Hunting

 You’ll require a field mending knife that’s sharp, robust, and long-lasting.
 It’s a must-have item for every hunting expedition.
 Some shooters even bring an additional pocket knife.
-Make sure the knife you carry is sharp recently and has a sturdy body with a good grip.
+Make sure the knife you carry is sharp and has a sturdy body with a good grip.

 A doggie grip raises the likelihood of an injury occurring.
 It might slide out of your grasp and injure you, particularly if it has recently been pointed.
 You may even buy knives with interchangeable handles, which are ideal for shooting excursions.